 Getting a higher education abroad is a great accomplishment and a life-changing experience, but most times it also involves high costs.
 What if you could erase the ‘high costs’ factor, though?
 You will find the ideal destination abroad, where you can pursue your Master’s degree in Europe and benefit from low tuition and overall low living costs.

-If you are a prospective Bachelor's student, you should also check some of cheapest countries to study abroad abroad in the EU.
+If you are a prospective Bachelor's student, you should also check some of cheapest countries to study abroad in the EU.

 Now back to the most affordable places where you can get your Master’s degree: